MulberryBeacon/gothambeacon.com/_posts/2013-01-14-the-times-they-are-a-changin.md

 ---
 layout:      post
 title:       "The Times They Are a Changin'"
 date:        2013-01-14 14:24:00
-categories: Personal
+category:    Personal
+description: The New Year is upon us and it'll certainly go down in history as a year of hardship and sacrifice in Portugal.
+And here's why.
 ---
 The New Year is upon us and it'll certainly go down in history as a year of hardship and sacrifice in Portugal.
 And here's why.

 #### Taxes